The need for real teams

 Real teams are different

 Unfortunately, a real team cannot be declared into existence.
 Co-workers that carry out work in close proximity of one another are not by default a team.
-Nor do they become one simply because they are assigned to the same project or task.
+Nor do they become one simply because they are assigned to the same project or task list.
 A team will not automatically emerge from a group just because the individuals are smart or talented.
 Teams do not form overnight or after a day of “team building”.
 They cannot be created by management frameworks or elaborate software.

 Real teams only form when individuals with complementary skill sets come together to create genuine dependencies on one another; when high levels of internal trust exist between team members; when mission goals are clear and in focus; and when individuals care about the team more than their own personal objectives.
 These qualities are forged in the heat of battle and over long periods of time spent together.
 There are no shortcuts.

-Real software development teams
+Identifying real software development teams

 Communication excellence